TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

 ---

-### title 1

-Transforming the response
+### Transforming the response

-To achieve normality of the response (and therefore residuals in small samples) and homogeneity of variances.
-Also, can improve linearity of the relationship.

-Variance stabilizing transformations.
-  for strictly positive data: log(y); sqrt(y)
-  for positive data: log(y+1); sqrt(y)

-arcsine proportions; square-root counts: better yet, use GLMs!!!

-log(x) is particularly popular as it tends to both stabilize the variance and improve the linearity of causal processes where the independent variable has an effect on the dependent variable that is proportional to the size of the dependent variable.
-For instance, if increasing `x` one unit increases the corresponding value of `y` by `1%`, the size of the increase will depend on the initial value of `y`, rather than simply being a constant.
+The assumptions behind a linear model can be divided into assumptions about the form of the relationship (a line) and assumptions about the error term.
+Assumptions behind the error term justify use of parametric distributions for estimating p-values and confidence intervals on coefficients, as well as prediction intervals for the response variable for new observations.
+The error model assumptions in small sample sizes are that the errors are randomly drawn from a normal distribution with a mean of zero and constant standard deviation.
+For larger samples, we make the more relaxed assumpton that errors are randomly drawn from the same distribution with constant finite standard deviation.
+The size of the sample required for the relaxed assumption to kick in is dependent on the actual distribution: the closer to normal it is, the smaller samples are sufficient.
+For very skewed distributions, larger samples are required.
+The rule-of-thumb is that about 30 observations are required in the case of simple linear regression.

+One way to address deviations from the assumptions of the linear model is to transform the variables.
+We can transform either the response variable or the predictor variables, or both.
+This is often an iterative process that is guided by the appearance of the residual plots.
+  Some rules of thumb may be helpful: if the fit appears to be non-linear (usually signalled by a non-linear systematic trend in the 'Residuals vs fitted' plot), but the error assumptions appear reasonable, then first try to transform the predictors.
+On the other hand, if the shape of the fit looks reasonable, but the error assumptions appear to be violated, try to transform the response variable.
+If both sets of assumptions appear to be incorrect, try first transforming the
+  response.
+If this does not fix the issue try transforming the predictors (one at a time if there are several) as well.
+It is worth keeping in mind that for some data sets, no monotonic transformation

+The transformations used are always monotonic (this makes the transformation reversible, which is critical for making predictions on the original scale of the response variable), and are usually some type of 'power function', that is they can be expressed as putting an exponent `lambda` on the original variable `y.trans == y ^ lambda`.
+Common transformations include the square-root `y ^ 0.5`, square `y ^ 2`, reciprocal `y ^ -1`, the natural log `log(y)`, the inverse of the natural log `exp(y)`, and the arcsine transformation `asin(sqrt(y))`.
+In the past, it was common for analysts to transform count data (which tend to be otherwise heteroskedastic: the standard deviation increases with the magnitude of the count) with the square-root transformation in order to make the variance more homogeneous (reduce the heteroskedasticity) which made it possible to analyze these data with linear models.
+Similarly, it was common to transform proportion data using the arcsine transformation to reduce heteroskedasticity and help linearize the relationship with predictors.
+However, in the modern era we typically use generalized linear models (presented later in this course) to deal with counts and proportions.

+The `log(y)` transformation is still widely used however, as it seems to attenuate both heteroskedasticity and non-linearity seen in the relationships between variables in many natural and complex man-made systems.
+In particular, it is often used when data are strictly positive (no zeros or negative values), and the variant `log(y + 1)` is often used when data are non-negative (restricted to values that are positive or zero).
+The reasons why this transformation works well on so many data sets is because it changes multiplicative relationships into additive ones.
+That is,
+  `log(x * y) == log(x) + log(y)`.
+If there is a causal relationship
+  between `x` and `y` that is additive, that is a one unit change in `x` always results in the same change in `y`, regardless of the initial value of `y`, is equivalent to a linear relationship between the two variables.
+However, if a one unit change in `x` has an effect on `y` that is proportional to `y`, this means that the same size change in `x` will have a smaller impact on small `y` than on large `y`.
+This will cause the relationship to be non-linear, and typically also cause larger dispersion around the prediction curve at larger values of `y` than for smaller values.
+These proportional multiplicative effects are common in
+  nature: adding a fertilizer might make all the plants grow by an additional 10% within a given test period.
+This means that in absolute terms, large plants will see more gain in size than small ones.
+The relationship is multiplicative/non-linear, and we should not be surprised that the spread in size of large plants is larger than for small ones.
+Transforming these data by taking the log of the size will transform the relationship into a more linear one as well as attenuate much of the heteroskedasticity.

-For strictly positive continuous data: box-cox: finds exponent of `y` `lambda` such that makes `y ^ lambda` look as close as possible to what we would expect for a variable that is linearly related to some other variable and has normally distributed errors with a mean of zero and constant standard deviation.
-There are several criteria here being improved.
-In many cases, the main effect of the change is to make distributions of residuals more homoskedastic and symmetrically distributed, but often will still not appear quite normal.
-By default, the R `MASS::boxcox()` function searches for an optimal `lambda` exponent in the range of `-2` to `2` by default, where a `lambda` exponent of `0` is treated as the natural log transformation `log(y)`.
+For strictly positive continuous data (there are less popular extensions that are more general), there is a systematic method for exploring the effects of a continuous range of power transformations on the response variable.
+Within the `MASS` package (included in most R distributions) is the `boxcox()` function, which finds an exponent `lambda` of the response `y` such that `y ^ lambda` looks as close as possible to what we would expect for a variable that is linearly related to some other variable and has normally distributed errors with a mean of zero and constant standard deviation.
+There are several criteria here being improved, and it is not always clear which aspect of the distribution is being improved.
+In many cases, the main effect of the transformatoin is to make distributions of residuals more homoskedastic and symmetrically distributed, but often, even after transformation, the residuals will still not appear quite normally distributed.
+However, the improvement in the homoskedasticity and reduced skewness may still be very useful when working with smaller samples, in order to improve the applicability of CLT assumptions.

+By default, the R `MASS::boxcox()` function searches for an optimal `lambda` exponent in the range of `-2` to `2`, where a `lambda` exponent of `0` is treated as the natural log transformation `log(y)`.
+  It also returns a 95% confidence interval for the best `lambda` value.
-  Typically, if `1` falls within the given 95% confidence interval, there is not much point to transformation.
-If `1` is not within the confidence interval, try to pick one of the values {-2, -1, -1/2, 0, 1/2, 1, 2} if it falls within the interval, as it makes interpretation simpler.
+  Typically, if `1` (an exponent of one is equivalent to no transformation) falls within the given 95% confidence interval, there is not much point to transformation.
+If `1` is not within the confidence interval, try to pick one of the values {-2, -1, -1/2, 0, 1/2, 1, 2} if it falls within the interval, as it makes interpretation much simpler.
 That is, we know that `y ^ 1` means no transformation, `y ^ -1` means taking the reciprocal, `y ^ (1/2)` is a square-root transformation, `lambda == 0` means the same thing as `log(y)`, `y ^ 2` means squaring, and `y ^ -2` means squaring then taking the reciprocal.
 By contrast, `y ^ 1.87` is a far less familiar/meaningful transformation, even though it has a precise mathematical definition.
-  You may gain some slight improvement in the appearance of the residual plots, but at the expense of substantially complicating model intepretation.
+  You may gain some slight improvement in the appearance of the residual plots by making a more granular choice, but at the expense of substantially complicating model intepretation.
+This is rarely worth it unless model interpretation is not important (as in the case of calibration curves).

-Even when result is not exactly normal, will tend to at least be symmetric and homoskedastic, which reduces the sample sizes needed for CLT approximations to kick in.

 ```
 library('MASS')                   ## included in most R distros; provides boxcox()